greyscalepress/ioerror-transcripts/2013-09-05-LIBE-Committee-Inquiry.md

 Anytime you pick up a new device, and you enter these selector‑like objects into this new device, that new device becomes linked to you if it passes by one of these sensors.
 There exists an emergent pattern‑base‑entity system for the entire planet and every person that is on the planet.

 This data is fed into geographic tracking systems.
 The NSA and the CIA have a system whereby they track people and the slogan is, "We Track ’Em, You Whack ’Em".
-This was published in the Washington Post most recently.
+This was [published in the Washington Post][Priest] most recently.
 The surveillance data is tied directly into flying robots that kill people without process.

 The surveillance has a huge impact on people in a very literal sense, with rockets.
 In this case this is almost all passive.
 The first two parts of what I mentioned were passive.
 Tactical exploitation is not passive.
 I want to dispel the myth of the passive NSA which is they are just some guys, some really cute mathematicians with pocket protectors, and they’re just doing math and breaking codes, and they’re heroes in these world war movies.